WDI-SEA/react-development-course-materials/03-Underlying Concepts/02-react-component-lifecycle-lecture.md

 **Talking Points**:

-- `componentDidUpdate()` is invoked immediately after updating occurs and is a good place to operate on the DOM when the component has been updated.
+- `componentDidUpdate()` is invoked immediately after updating occurs, and is a good place to operate on the DOM when the component has been updated.

 - This is also a good place to do network requests as long as you compare the current props to previous props.

-- This method is not called for the initial render
+- This method is not called for the initial render.
-- You may call setState() immediately in componentDidUpdate() but it must be wrapped in a condition like in our, or you’ll cause an infinite loop and a re-rendering.
+- You may call setState() immediately in componentDidUpdate(), but it must be wrapped in a condition like in our, or you’ll cause an infinite loop and a re-rendering.
 - The re-rendering may not be visible to the user, but can kill your performance!
 - As mentioned above, `componentDidUpdate()` will not be invoked if `shouldComponentUpdate()` returns false.